 Then surely there is no other alternative, is there?
-Well, that's where hybrid publishing comes in and how Burton Mayers Books can help you.
+Well, that's where working with an independent publisher can help and how Burton Mayers Books can help you.

 It is advisable to spend some time reading up about your publishing options.
 This guide produced by The Society of Authors gives a good breakdown of different routes that authors can go down and is definitely worth a read.
 Our director is also a member of the Alliance of Independent Authors and The Society of Children's Book Writer's and Illustrators, so he feels your pain.

 Burton Mayers Books started in 2009, trying to get traditional publishers involved in the most exciting project ever.
 Yet despite interest from big publishing houses, we soon discovered that there just wasn't the right 'market' for our book.
 So we put our talents together and published Spikez ourselves using our skills and talents.
 Several titles later, we now use our experience of publishing books and that of other authors to help you do the same.
 We have an excellent relationship with Lightning Source (Ingram) who are a global Print on Demand (POD) platform, meaning your books can be printed and distributed worldwide.